 Figure 1.
-Avocado lace bug (A) adults and egg mass (B) nymphs.
+Avocado lace bug (A) adults and egg mass (B) nymphs

 Figure 2.
-(A) Adults and nymphs feed in colonies on the undersides of leaves, (B) leaf damage, (C) intense leaf damage leads to defoliation, and (D) infested avocado trees have a severely scorched appearance.
+(A) Adults and nymphs feed in colonies on the undersides of leaves, (B) leaf damage, (C) intense leaf damage leads to defoliation, and (D) infested avocado trees have a severely scorched appearance

 This pest has now infested an area exceeding 250 square miles and only backyard grown avocados are infested.
-Surveys by the California Department of Food and Agriculture (CDFA) and County of San Diego Department of Agriculture, Weights & Measures (AWM) are monitoring the spread of the ALB in San Diego Co. to determine the distribution of this pest.
 The results of the ALB surveys in San Diego Co.
-(2004-05; 2006 spring and 2006 fall) show that the status of the ALB distribution has changed only slightly (Fig. 3).
-The ALB population remains mostly below the 8 freeway concentrated in the coastal area.
-However, during the ALB fall 2006 survey, two new sites were detected near the coastal region of La Jolla and San Diego and they are approximately 10 miles above the northernmost previous ALB site (Fig. 4).
-We have now included these two new sites in the ALB population monitoring in San Diego County as of February 2007.
+(2004-05; 2006 spring and 2006 fall) show that the ALB population remains mostly below the 8 freeway concentrated in the coastal area.
+However, during the ALB fall 2006 survey, two new sites were detected near the coastal region of La Jolla and San Diego and they are approximately 10 miles above the northernmost previous ALB site (Fig. 3 & 4).